primus852/HotelControlBoard/README.md

 # Project #
 A feature rich Board for managing daily duties in the Hotel business.
-For custumization, please mail: tow.berlin@gmail.com
+For customization, please mail: tow.berlin@gmail.com

 ## Features ##
 - Daily/Monthly Statistics